Neonatal teeth

 Natal teeth are teeth that are present above the gumline (have already erupted) at birth, and neonatal teeth are teeth that emerge through the gingiva during the first month of life (the neonatal period).

 The incidence of neonatal teeth varies considerably, between 1:700 and 1:30,000 depending on the type of study; the highest prevalence is found in the only study that relies on personal examination of patients.

 Natal teeth, and neonatal teeth, can be the baby's normal deciduous teeth, sprouting prematurely.
 These should be preserved, if possible.
-Alternately, they could be supernumary teeth, extra teeth, not part of the normal allotment of teeth.
+Alternately, they could be supernumerary teeth, extra teeth, not part of the normal allotment of teeth.

 Signs and symptoms

 Most often natal teeth are mandibular central incisors.
 They have little root structure and are attached to the end of the gum by soft tissue and are often mobile.

 Causes

 Most of the time, natal teeth are not related to a medical condition.
 However, sometimes they may be associated with: